anachronic/emacs.d/README.md

 * Undo-Tree mainly for the redo action
 * Projectile for project managing.
 * Caroline theme.
+* nlinum-relative for better navigation.
+* expand-region for cool selection

 I will include some more over time.